Trash Truck (TV series)

-Trash Truck or Giant Jack is an American computer animated streaming television series.
+Trash Truck or Giant Jack is an American animated television series created and written by Max Keane.
+Each episode revolves around the adventures of a young boy named Hank and his best friend Trash Truck, who is a garbage truck.

 Co-produced by Glen Keane Productions and Netflix Animation, the series premiered on November 10, 2020 on Netflix.
 A second season premiered on May 4, 2021.
 A Christmas-themed special, titled A Trash Truck Christmas, was released on December 11, 2020.